We Are Moving With Rexona

 Creating Legacies 17, the Coaches Across Continents consultancy brand, is proud to be a partner on the Rexona Breaking Limits Programme.
 Rexona, also known as Degree, Sure or Shield, is a Unilever deodorant brand dedicated to getting people moving.

-Coaches Across Continents, alongside fellow program partners The Change Foundation and The Sports Creative, are designing and delivering online video and program content for organisations around the world to use in their sustainable local play-based programming.
+Coaches Across Continents, alongside fellow program partners The Change Foundation and The Sports Creative, have designed and delivered online video and program content for organisations around the world to use in their sustainable local play-based programming.
 Virtual Modules will be provided for both introductory and advanced level coaches and organisations.
 Coaches Across Continents Modules are focused on Confidence and Access, and Inclusion.

-Click here to check out Module 2: Confidence and Access.
+Click here to fill out a short form and access the digital training platform including Module 2: Confidence and Access.

 Thanks to the incredible CAC leaders who assisted us in putting Module 2 together- Daniela Gutierrez, David Mulo, Elvis Nshimba, Freya Levy, Jaspreet Kaur, Jesus Valenzuela, Jonathan Hannay, Lee Docherty, Lina Restrepo, Luis Mendoza, Nico Achimpota, Orlando Carlos de Villa Neto, Patty Caceres, Romina Calatayud, Rose Abou Elias, Tejas R, and Vero Turiza.